There are a few unique characteristics to shipping container home construction when compared to more traditional construction techniques.

 Note that the tool can be somewhat heavy and generates a lot of gyroscopic force, which will quickly wear out your forearms if you have a lot of cutting to do.
 It’s also very loud and generates a lot of sparks, so ear and eye protection are a must.

-A high amperage grinder such as this DeWalt model has the power to cut through container walls with ease
+A high amperage grinder such as this DeWalt model has the power to cut through container walls with ease.

 Note the cutting discs are much thinner than grinding discs, so ensure you have the right type installed!

 Even better, try out these diamond-impregnated steel cutting discs, which will last much longer than the traditional discs and save you from changing out discs as often.
+Some owners have talking about using up well over 100 traditional cuttings disks on a single build with multiple containers, so a longer-lasting blade like this could be a life-saver!

-If you’re looking for a smooth clean cut with less effort, then a plasma cutter is your friend.
+If you’re looking for a smooth, clean cut with less effort, then a plasma cutter is your friend.
 Using a plasma cutter is much less physically demanding than an angle grinder and will make cleaner cuts.

 However, plasma cutters are definitely much more expensive and unless you plan to use one for later projects, are probably overkill for a simple container build.

 Finally, a cutting torch, typically using oxygen and acetylene gas, is the last option.
-A cutting torch can be fast and is cheaper than a plasma cutter, but can be difficult to setup and use correctly.
+A cutting torch can be fast and is cheaper than a plasma cutter, but can be difficult to set up and use correctly.

 You have to get the settings just right, or you end up making a mess and have a lot of cutting slag that you’ll have to grind off later.
 For these reasons, we don’t recommend a cutting torch unless you’re already very familiar with using them.